Paola Bassanese is an author and freelance writer. When she put her flat on the market, she discovered that selling is

 Your estate agent will liaise with your buyer and advise you on the negotiation.
 It may take three to five phone calls for your buyer to agree on a price that is satisfactory for both vendor and buyer.
 If you are dealing with an investor, be prepared for a very low initial offer.
 For example, sometimes busy investors make blind bids to gauge whether the price is flexible.
 A blind offer means that the potential buyer makes an offer before viewing the property in person.
-In the negotiation, getting the buyer to make a higher offer can be challenging and they may only go up by small increments.
-Make sure you don’t go below the lowest limit you would accept, otherwise you won’t be able to buy your next home.
+In the negotiation, getting the buyer to make a higher offer can be challenging, and they may only go up by small increments.
+Make sure you don’t go below the lowest limit you would accept.
+Otherwise, you won’t be able to buy your next home.
 In the heat of the moment, you may feel pressured into accepting a low offer simply because you are in a hurry or the whole process is causing you stress and anxiety.
-This is where your agent will demonstrate they are worth your money—they should advise you against pursuing a deal that would be detrimental for you.
+This is where your agent will demonstrate they are worth your money—they should advise you against pursuing a deal that would be detrimental to you.
 It will be hard to stay firm in your resolution, especially if you need to leave your current property for personal reasons (for example, because of debt problems).
-You only get one chance to sell your first property, so you need to get as much equity as possible from the transaction, within the parameters of average house prices in your area.
+You only get one chance to sell your first property, so you need to get as much equity as possible from the transaction within the parameters of average house prices in your area.

 When it comes to accepting the right offer, the negotiation process is a fine balance between getting the best price for you while letting the buyer think he/she is getting the best deal possible.
 Of course, there is an element of compromise on both sides, and the final price should be a win/win situation for both parties.
 In the big scheme of things, if you are feeling uncomfortable after accepting an offer that is lower than your ideal price, remember that the flip side to it is an unsold property.